jcs-instructor/mobtimer/proposal-npmjs.md

 - Create a package.json
 - create a npmjs module from mobtimer-client that you can install with yarn
 - Change import from src/client/xxx to import from <package name>

+Note: The following didn't work when we tried it:

+symlink:

+- Create virtual dir mobtimer-frontend/mobtimer-backend to point to mobtimer-backend/
+- import xxx from '../mobtimer-backend/src/client